Best Brewing Method Comparison for Beginners

 Buying Guide

 - Consider your budget and any additional equipment you may need.
+A cheap brewer can still cost more in practice if it requires a better grinder, filters, or accessories to perform well.

 - Inspect cleaning requirements; some methods are easier to clean than others.
+If cleanup is a dealbreaker, prioritize methods that rinse quickly and do not trap grounds in small parts.

 Common Mistakes